StephenSzwiec/free_descriptors/README.md

 ### Prerequisites
 This script requires the RDKit and Mordred packages to be installed.
 This is best done with conda:
-`conda install -c conda-forge rdkit mordred`
+`conda install -c rdkit -c mordred_descriptors mordred rdkit`

 ### Usage
 Invoke on a folder with `.mol` files to get rdkit descriptors in a CSV